Sedapatti R. Muthiah: Early life and background

 Muthiah was born in the small village of Muthappanpatti 5 km from T. Kallupatti.
 He was a post-graduate (M.Sc.) in Mathematics with Distinction from Thiyagarajar College, Madurai.
 Muthiah wanted to pursue Engineering after his PUC.
-Since he was from a rural background, he did not get admission into engineering college.
-He was into academics before moving into politics.
+He was eagerly involved in political activities from his childhood days itself.

 Early political life

 R. Muthiah entered politics as Student Leader in Dravida Munnetra Kazhagam (DMK) in the early days of Dravidian Movement.
 He took part in the anti-Hindi agitations.
 He was also a good orator in Tamil.
 When M.G.R. started AIADMK a lot of his supporters left DMK and joined AIADMK.
 Muthiah along with his supporters joined as well given the fact that M.G.R. had a major support in Madurai Region.
 In fact Muthiah was the first choice of M.G.R. to contest from Dindidul constituency for the party's first election campaign since its inception in 1973.
-Due to some reasons, the chance went to Maya Thevar.